stephenfjohnson/coffee-offering/src/pages/about/about.md

 * Streamline global coffee offerings as digital listings.
 * Consolidate sourcing options for buyers.
-* Increase market access for sellers.
+* Increase market access of coffee supply.
 * Encourage trade growth.

 ## Coffees

 Coffees listed on this platform are owned and held by producers and trading companies around the world and listed here for your convenience.

+\
+NOTE: Unless otherwise stated, products listed on this site are not the property of Coffee Offering and Coffee Offering assumes no responsibility for these products.

 ## Sourcing

-Numerous sourcing methods are viable for getting coffee from origin to end buyer.\
+Numerous sourcing methods are viable for getting coffee from the producer to the end customer.

-Review coffee bios for the sourcing structure of various offerings.
+Review info provided by the Listing Company for details about the sourcing structure of each offering.

 ## Sustainable Agriculture

 Sustainable agriculture means farming methods based on a healthy understanding of ecosystem services; the study of relationships between organisms and their environment.

-## Social Empowerment

-We want to empower the communities that bring amazing coffee to the world!
-Some coffees are directly related to international development projects.
-These are known as Cause Coffees.
+Respect of the land is one thing, respect for fellow people is another.
+Both are mandatory for prosperous social enterprise.

+## The Coffee Belt

+Due to forces of nature viable coffee growing regions are shifting, creating opportunity for _new_ origins.
+Because of this reality, the following economic development is necessary:

+* Recognizing new origins
+* Increasing production worldwide
+* Extensive global inventory listing
+* Information sharing for compliance and growth
+* Assisting market growth by connecting buyers and sellers

 ## Listing